whoward/docs/markdown/reference/rest-api.md

 Any other parameters get passed on as [Optional Desired Capabilities][6] for the selenium server.
 This means you can set things like: `max-duration`

-The default `max-duration` for all JS Unit Tests is 180 seconds.
+The default `max-duration` for all JS unit tests is 180 seconds.

 **Example response:**
 ```json